Radioimmunotherapy for non-Hodgkin lymphoma

 - The CD20-directed radiotherapeutic antibody targets, and then delivers radiation directly to, malignant cells.

-- By targeting radiation directly to cancerous cells, radioimmunotherapy minimizes side effects associated with most high-dose chemotherapy regimes.
+- By targeting radiation directly to cancerous cells, radioimmunotherapy minimizes side effects associated with most high-dose chemotherapy regimens.

 - Radioimmunotherapy is usually delivered over a shorter period of time (seven to nine days), compared to several months with standard chemotherapy.